ENCODE-DCC/rna-seq-pipeline/docs/howto.md

 # HOWTO

 Here are recipes for running analyses on different platforms.
 Before following these instructions, make sure you have completed installation and possible account setup detailed in [installation instructions](installation.md).
+Note that although running the pipeline directly with Cromwell is still possible, using [caper](https://github.com/ENCODE-DCC/caper) is the canonical, supported and official way to use ENCODE Uniform Processing Pipelines.
+The examples below use command `caper run`, which is the simplest way to run a single pipeline instance.
+For running multiple pipelines in production setting we recommend using caper server.
+To find details on setting up the server, refer to [caper documentation](https://github.com/ENCODE-DCC/caper/blob/master/DETAILS.md#usage).

 # CONTENTS